infeeds/infeeds.com/src/content/posts/2026-04-14-5-critical-considerations-when-choosing-glass-packaging-for-new-wine-labels.md

 ## Weight, Logistics, and Total Cost

 Using more cullet can significantly reduce the raw materials cost and [CO2 emissions](https://normative.io/insight/reduce-manufacturer-carbon-emissions/) associated with producing your glass, but you might also find that it changes the appearance, and perhaps even the performance, of the bottle in unexpected ways.
+It's critical to weigh all the elements of a material change before you start producing new products.
+Sometimes, the higher price for extra shipping weight is worth it when you factor in the perceived quality difference by your customers.

 ## Neck Finish and Closure Compatibility